Minnesota-Wisconsin cancellation ends longest uninterrupted streak for FBS rivalry game

 - Western Kentucky at Charlotte

 In addition, an outbreak among the Arkansas Razorbacks led the SEC to postpone their game this week against Missouri and reshuffle its schedule.
-Missouri is now set to play on Saturday against Vanderbilt, whose previously scheduled game this week against Tennessee was postponed and might be made up in December.
+Missouri is now set to play Saturday against Vanderbilt, whose previously scheduled game this week against Tennessee was postponed and might be made up in December.

 Wisconsin Coach Paul Chryst expressed hope Tuesday that “everyone in the Minnesota football program is healthy and that those affected make a complete recovery,” adding that he and his team were disappointed in “not being able to play this weekend.”

-“This is a great rivalry that is exciting for players and fans on both sides,” said Chryst.
+“This is a great rivalry that is exciting for players and fans on both sides,” Chryst said.
 He added that the Badgers would “continue to practice this week and turn our attention” to a Dec.
 5 game against No. 12 Indiana.